Introduction to cortisol and how it can affect the menstrual cycle

 Cortisol actually increases the cravings for sweets.

 High cortisol lowers oestrogen levels, which can result in the deposition of fat, often in the middle section of the body.
-When oestrogen is lowered from continuous stress and cortisol production, all the female hormone imbalance symptoms such as night sweats, sleep problem, and mood swings can get worse.
+When oestrogen is lowered from continuous stress and cortisol production, all the female hormone imbalance symptoms such as night sweats, sleep problems, and mood swings can get worse.

 Normal values for a blood sample taken at 8 in the morning are 5 to 25 mcg/dL or 140 to 690 nmol/L.